IanRPage/RPEngine/README.md

   - [x] fix particle rightward drift during `SpatialGrid` broadphase when tightly packed
 - [ ] use ImGui to enable simulation configuration
+  - [ ] make the panel cleaner looking
-  - [ ] explain all controls in GUI once ImGui controls implemented
+  - [x] explain all controls in GUI once ImGui controls implemented
-  - [ ] delegate spawning methods to ImGui
+  - [x] add spawning methods to ImGui
-  - [ ] create a "Forces" dropdown
+  - [x] add forces options
-  - [ ] add magnitude param for `radialPush`
+  - [x] add magnitude param for `radialPush`
+  - [x] make it so that forces activated on mouse click don't get applied when hovering over the ImGui menu
   - [x] add radius param for `radialPush`
   - [x] add particle radius field
   - [x] add a UI option for toggling between Euler-Impulse and Verlet-Position